kanwalnainsingh/OpenDesk/README.md

 - Booking confirmation alert.

 Generic Requirement.
-- Organisation and Employee login for separate operations.
+- Organisation and employee login Single Sing On(SSO) with roles.
 - Data security and privacy is crucial.